Register to get access to free programming courses with interactive exercises

 Calling watch with an anonymous function

-Note that in the second example, when you change the file, Gulp writes the name of the function that was called because it's no longer anonymous.
-When you change a file, the changeAppStylesFile() function is called, which you can see in the output of Gulp itself.
+In the second example, when you change the file, Gulp writes the name of the function because it's no longer anonymous.
+When we change a file, we call the changeAppStylesFile() function, which you can see in the output of Gulp itself.

 Events

 What events does watch() respond to?
 By default, it's events that are in any way related to file or directory changes.
 We can also specify which events we need.
-This is necessary to avoid calling the task unnecessarily.
-For example, we don't want to perform an action when adding a file to the directory, only when modifying one.
+It is necessary to avoid calling the task unnecessarily.
+For example, we don't want to act when adding a file to the directory, only when modifying one.

-This is done using the second parameter of the watch() function, which defines the parameters of the function.
-The events parameter is responsible for the actions that the task will be called on.
-In it, you can specify either one specific events or several at once.
-Let's look at what events are available when using Gulp:
+We do this using the second parameter of the watch() function, which defines the function's parameters.
+The events parameter is responsible for the actions on which the task should we call.
+You can either specify one specific `event' or several at once.
+Let's have a look at what events are available when using Gulp:

 • add — add a new file